Row-Column Mirror Symmetry for Colored Torus Knot Homology: Categorical Background

+There is a useful graphical calculus for Soergel bimodules\footnote{This calculus is better adapted to the $2$-category of \textit{singular} Soergel bimodules, of which Soergel bimodules form a distinguished endomorphism category.
+The diagrammatics we outline here can be considered as a special case of that broader calculus.
+We employ the full singular calculus in Appendices \ref{app: ssbim} and \ref{app: dot_slide_nat}; see the discussion there for more detail on this point.} analogous to that of Type A webs developed by Cautis-Kamnitzer-Morrison in \cite{CKM14}.
+This calculus depicts type $A_{n - 1}$ Soergel bimodules as certain graphs embedded in the the unit square $[0, 1] \times [0,1]$ with boundary consisting of $n$ endpoints in each of the intervals $[0, 1] \times \{0\}$ and $[0, 1] \times \{1\}$.
+We denote the bimodules $R_n$, $B_i$, $B_{w_1}$, $B_{w_0} \in SBim_n$ in this scheme as follows:

+We depict external tensor product $\sqcup$ in $SBim$ by horizontal concatenation of such diagrams and tensor product $\otimes_{R_n}$ of two bimodules in $SBim_n$ by vertical concatenation, read from bottom to top and right to left.
+More complicated diagrams are built from the above by these operations.
+For example, we may depict the Bott-Samelson bimodule $B_2B_1 \in SBim_3$ as

-\begin{remark} We will routinely extend the graphical calculus outlined above for $SSBim$ to various categories of chain complexes over $SSBim$.
-In this context, we can obtain the domain (resp. codomain) of any given $1$-morphism as the ordered $r$-tuple $I = (a_1, \dots, a_r)$ given by reading the external colors at the bottom (resp. top) of any chain diagram from left to right.
+\begin{remark} We will routinely extend the graphical calculus outlined above for $SBim_n$ to various categories of chain complexes over $SBim_n$.
 The duality functors $^{\vee}(-)$, $(-)^{\vee}$ also extend to these categories of chain complexes by termwise application to chain bimodules and enjoy analogous adjunction relations and behavior under formal homological shifts. \end{remark}